Disturbances in NPP not new in multiparty democracy – Kamal Deen

 He was allegedly attacked by one Alfred believed to be close to the MP for the area after the fight broke out at Dodoworaso polling station.

-Some aggrieved candidates and members in the New Juaben South constituency have accused their Member of Parliament, Michael Okyere Baafi of using Armed Military, National Security and the Police to intimidate and manipulate the polling station election.
+Some aggrieved candidates and members in the New Juaben South constituency have accused their Member of Parliament, Michael Okyere Baafi of using the Armed Military, National Security, and the Police to intimidate and manipulate the polling station election.

 The Abuakwa North Constituency was not left of a chaotic situation during their polling station election.

-This was as a result of a confusion at the Akyem Tafo government hospital polling station after some members of the party accused the constituency first vice chairman, Alhaji Seidu popularly known as Alhaji OPASS of stuffing some ballot papers.
+This was as a result of confusion at the Akyem Tafo government hospital polling station after some members of the party accused the constituency,'s first vice chairman, Alhaji Seidu popularly known as Alhaji OPASS of stuffing some ballot papers.

 The latest is the Fomena Constituency in the Ashanti region has rebranded the party office in NDC colors by some disgruntled supporters.